Minimal Massive Supergravity

 Interestingly, we have identified different minimal supersymmetric extensions of the same bosonic MMG in which different vacua of the bosonic model appear supersymmetric.
 This may be read as a hint of an underlying structure of extended supersymmetry into which these models could be embedded, as is typical for such twin supergravities \cite{Roest:2009sn}.
 As a technical challenge this would require to embed the single massive bosonic degree of freedom into some extended multiplet structure.

 Perhaps the most surprising result of our analysis is the observed clash between supersymmetry and bulk/boundary unitarity.
-It is precisely the AdS vacua that are {\em not} supersymmetric in any of the fermionic extensions that reconcile positive central charges with a positive energy bulk graviton.
-It would be very interesting to understand if this observed clash of supersymmetry and unitarity goes back to some more fundamental principle and has deeper implications for holography.
+It is precisely the AdS vacua in which supersymmetry is spontaneously broken which reconcile positive central charges with a positive energy bulk graviton.
+It would be very interesting to understand if this observed clash of {unbroken} supersymmetry and unitarity goes back to some more fundamental principle and has deeper implications for holography.
+The minimal massive supergravity constructed in this paper provides a natural starting point for studying aspects of holography around non-supersymmetric vacua.
+The simultaneous (and unavoidable) presence of a supersymmetric AdS vacuum with bulk/boundary unitarity clash and a second AdS vacuum avoiding the clash but breaking supersymmetry allows to probe such issues in a single model.

 A more detailed version of the presented results will appear elsewhere \cite{Deger:2022xxx}.